twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/global.md

 Colorize diffs, *value* can be `on`, `off`, `auto`, or any boolean-like value recognized by `promptBool`.
-The default is `auto` which will colorize diffs only if the the environment variable `$NO_COLOR` is not set and stdout is a terminal.
+The default is `auto` which will colorize diffs only if the environment variable `$NO_COLOR` is not set and stdout is a terminal.

 ## `-c`, `--config` *filename*